Teanlouise/Cheatsheets/Python.md

 - **SyntaxError**: something wrong with how written eg. punctuation, mising (), command not where expected
 - **NameError**: word that doesn't recognise
 - **ZeroDivisionError**: trying to divide by 0
+- **KeyError**: trying to get a key that doesnt exist from dictionary

 ### Numbers